Apply

 What is Caldwell County Habitat for Humanity?

-Caldwell County Habitat for Humanity is an ecumenical Christian housing ministry that forms partnerships that empower individuals, families, and our community to build simple, decent homes in partnership with families in need of affordable housing.
+Caldwell County Habitat for Humanity is an ecumenical Christian housing ministry dedicated to forming partnerships that empower individuals, families, and the community to build simple, decent homes collaboratively with families needing affordable housing.
 Habitat’s vision is a world where everyone has a decent place to live.

 How does it work?

-Through volunteer labor and tax-deductible donations of money and materials, Habitat builds and rehabilitates simple, decent houses with the help of the homeowner families.
+Through volunteer labor and tax-deductible donations of money and materials, Habitat builds and rehabilitates simple, decent houses with the help of homeowner families.
 Habitat houses are sold to qualified applicants at no profit and are financed with affordable, no-interest loans.
-The homeowners’ monthly mortgage payments enter a revolving fund for Habitat for Humanity to build more houses.
+The monthly mortgage payments made by homeowners go into a revolving fund for Habitat for Humanity to construct more houses.

-Habitat is not a give-away program.
-In addition to paying closing expenses and the monthly mortgage payments, homeowners invest hundreds of hours of their labor - “sweat equity” - into building their Habitat house and the houses of others.
-A single applicant must invest at least 300 hours, while a two-person applicant must invest 600 hours.
+Habitat is not a giveaway program.
+In addition to covering initial escrow costs and monthly mortgage payments, homeowners contribute hundreds of hours of their labor—known as “sweat equity”—into building their Habitat home and assisting with the homes of others.
+A single applicant must commit at least 300 hours, while a two-person applicant must contribute 600 hours.

 Do I need perfect credit?

-We do not expect applicants to have a perfect credit history.
-The Family Selection Committee considers the whole picture of an applicant and looks for applicants ready to accept the responsibility of homeownership.
-We do not want to sell applicants a home they cannot afford.
-Applicants must display the ability and willingness to repay a Habitat mortgage.
-This is determined through past credit.
-Having good credit means paying all your bills on time each month and not having excessive debt.
-Your credit is your responsibility, and maintaining good credit is one of the most important things you can do for your financial health.
-A credit report is a record of the personal financial transactions that make up your credit history, such as credit cards, car loans, personal loans, and negative items, such as collections from non-payment of utilities and loans, including student loans.
+We do not expect applicants to have a flawless credit history.
+The Family Selection Committee considers the overall picture of each applicant and seeks individuals ready to accept homeownership responsibilities.
+We do not want to sell homes to applicants who cannot afford them.
+Applicants must demonstrate the ability and willingness to repay a Habitat mortgage, which is assessed through their credit history.
+Good credit implies paying all your bills on time each month and avoiding excessive debt.
+Your credit is your responsibility, and maintaining good credit is one of the most crucial steps for your financial health.
+A credit report records the personal financial transactions that comprise your credit history, including credit cards, car loans, personal loans, and negative items such as utility and loan collections, including student loans.

 What if I have bad credit?

-Homeownership is a huge responsibility.
-Habitat’s goal is to help you become a successful homeowner.
+Homeownership is a significant responsibility.
+Habitat’s goal is to assist you in becoming a successful homeowner.

-If an applicant has excessive debt, numerous unpaid collections, active unresolved judgments, or liens, we cannot extend credit to purchase a home.
-Applicants who have filed for bankruptcy in the past should show a good credit history since the bankruptcy and bankruptcies must have been discharged at least three years before the housing application.
-Specific requirements may be waived in cases of personal or natural disasters.
+We cannot extend credit for purchasing a home if an applicant has excessive debt, multiple unpaid collections, active unresolved judgments, or liens.
+Applicants who have filed for bankruptcy previously should demonstrate a good credit history since the bankruptcy, and bankruptcies must have been discharged at least three years before the housing application.
+Certain requirements may be waived in cases of personal or natural disasters.

-If homeownership is your ultimate goal, but you’re not quite financially ready to apply, below are some tools that can help.
+If homeownership is your ultimate goal but you’re not financially ready to apply just yet, here are some tools that can help.